apache/iotdb/docs/UserGuide/9-Comparison/TSDB-Comparison.md

   Therefore, a query to return the latest value of a time series is very important.
   IoTDB and OpenTSDB support that with a special SQL or API, while InfluxDB supports that using an aggregation function.
-  (the reason why IoTDB porvides a special SQL is IoTDB optimizes the query expressly.)
+  (the reason why IoTDB provides a special SQL is IoTDB optimizes the query expressly.)